lexykj/TheDjinns-Group10/docs/Project_Plan.md

 ## Team Organization
 *(The team description should be complete and accurate, yet concise.
 You may refer to the text book or other authors for standard team organizations.
 Be sure to describe any team philosophies that you intend to adapt (e.g. egoless programming).
 You may use a figure to describe your team organization.
 Also, you may anticipate shifts in responsibilities as the project progresses)*

-Our team is made up of four software developers/designers.
-We will work together to design and build the system (front and back end).
-There are two project managers, Dan Watson and Bradley Payne, who will oversee the project and interact with the client.
+Our team is made up of four software developers/designers and two project managers, Dan Watson and Bradley Payne.
+The project managers will oversee the project and interact with the client.
+As the designers and developers, we will work together to design and build the system (front and back end) according to the requirements given from the managers.

-For each milestone/phase in the project, there will be a different project leader who will help divide the work out for each developer.
-Each phase, the work will be evenly distributed to each team member.
-The phase tasks have assigned point values, which will help the leader in delegating them.
+For each milestone/phase in the project, there will be a different project leader, of the four developers, who will help divide the work out for each team member.
+Each phase, the work will be evenly distributed to each person.
+The phase tasks have assigned point values, which will help the leader in delegating them out.

 ## Software Development Process